vtfk/e18-node/README.md

 const { create } = require('@vtfk/e18')
 const options = { // request property from route
   body: {
+    e18: {
       jobId: 'MongoDB_ObjectId',
       system: '<system-to-call>', // will be overridden if system has set E18_SYSTEM
-    method: 'lookup' // endpoint to call on system
+      method: '<route>' // endpoint called on "system". only used if functionName not found }
   }
 }
 const result = {